silenzio777/silenzio_robot_library/ROS2/Meta_Quest_for_Teleop/README.md

 ### Connect to ROS
-- note
+> [!NOTE]
-- This app collects the state of the Meta Quest controllers and publishes it to ROS via the [Unity ROS TCP Connector](https://github.com/Unity-Technologies/ROS-TCP-Endpoint).
+> This app collects the state of the Meta Quest controllers and publishes it to ROS via the [Unity ROS TCP Connector](https://github.com/Unity-Technologies/ROS-TCP-Endpoint).

 To be able to see the topics and data published by the Meta Quest app, you will need a dedicated ROS2 node running on the host computer.
 This node will be the host endpoint for the connection to the Meta Quest.